akram-xujaniyozov/NextNews/README.md

 # NextNews
-Application was created by Next.js, React.js
+Application was created by Next.js, React.js, using app router